-(a) General.
-The price list method helps avoid unbalanced bidding when you need to make aggregate awards, but lack accurate estimates of anticipated quantities.
-This method establishes base prices for bidders to use in preparing their bids.

-- (b) Solicitation requirements.
-When you use the price list method, in the solicitation: - (1) Include the price list. - (2) Include an estimate of requirements. - (3) Require the bidder to express its price as "net" or as a percentage added to or subtracted from the list prices for each group.
+- (a) General.
+The price list method helps avoid unbalanced bidding when making aggregate awards, but lack accurate estimates of anticipated quantities.
+This method establishes base prices for bidders to use in preparing their bids. - (b) Solicitation requirements.
+When using the price list method, in the solicitation: - (1) Include the price list. - (2) Include an estimate of requirements. - (3) Require the bidder to express its price as "net" or as a percentage added to or subtracted from the list prices for each group.
 Require the bidder to quote only one percentage factor for each group.
 This means that the bidder provides one percentage factor that applies to every item in a group; not a separate percentage for each item.
-"Net" indicates the bidder chooses to submit the list prices as its bid. - (4) Identify the percentage factor in (3) above as a price related evaluation factor. - (c) Developing list prices.
-You may develop price lists using one or more of the following sources: - (1) Industry published prices. - (2) Industry surveys. - (3) Government cost estimates based on knowledge of the supplies or services and previous contract prices. - (d) First time use for an item or service.
-The first time you use list prices for an item or service, give prospective bidders an opportunity to review the proposed list.
+"Net" indicates the bidder chooses to submit the list prices as its bid. - (4) Identify the percentage factor in (3) above as a price-related evaluation factor. - (c) Developing list prices.
+Price lists may be developed using one or more of the following sources: - (1) Industry published prices. - (2) Industry surveys. - (3) Government cost estimates based on knowledge of the supplies or services and previous contract prices.

+- (d) First time use for an item or service.
+The first time the contracting officer uses list prices for an item or service, give prospective bidders an opportunity to review the proposed list.
 Also provide information on how GSA will use the list prices.
-You may provide this information in a draft solicitation. - (e) Balanced prices.
+This information may be provided in a draft solicitation. - (e) Balanced prices.
 Ensure that the list prices for the grouped items bear a reasonable and balanced relationship to one another.
-You may use prices from previous awards made using the weight factors method to develop price lists.
+Prices may be used from previous awards made using the weight factors method to develop price lists.
 Review those prices first to ensure they did not result from unbalanced bidding. - (f) Evaluation and award.
 Consider all price-related factors identified in the solicitation.
 Award to the responsive and responsible bidder whose percentage factor produces the most favorable price to the Government.
 This represents the most advantageous bid. - (g) Example.
 The following illustrates a bidding schedule arrangement for a group of items for aggregate award under the price list method: